Old Taylor

 Old Taylor Bourbon is a brand of straight bourbon whiskey produced at Buffalo Trace Distillery in Franklin County, Kentucky, by the Sazerac Company.
-It was named in honor of the historic distiller Col. Edmund Haynes Taylor, Jr.
+It was named in honor of the historic distiller Col. Edmund H. Taylor Jr.

 Col. E. H. Taylor is a premium version available in small batch, single barrel, and barrel proof versions, and as a rye whiskey.
 The brand has also released several limited-edition expressions.
 Most expressions are bottled in bond.